sjh226/ClimateCapstone/README.md

 #### Gaussian Process Regression

-To model this climate data, I chose to implement a [Gaussian Process Regressor](http://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessRegressor.html#sklearn.gaussian_process.GaussianProcessRegressor).These models are distributions over mean and covariance functions and are ideal for observations occurring in a continuous space (such as time).
+To model this climate data, I chose to implement a [Gaussian Process Regressor](http://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessRegressor.html#sklearn.gaussian_process.GaussianProcessRegressor).
+These models are distributions over mean and covariance functions and are ideal for observations occurring in a continuous space (such as time).
 This allows me to return conditional distributions along with my predictions.
 For each predicted point, I have a confidence interval to illustrate the error in the prediction which is especially useful for time series predictions.
-Much of the variation in my model is based on modeling [CO2 Concentrations at Mauna Loa](http://scikit-learn.org/stable/auto_examples/gaussian_process/plot_gpr_co2.html).
+The hyperparameters and kernels used in my model are greatly based on modeling [CO2 Concentrations at Mauna Loa](http://scikit-learn.org/stable/auto_examples/gaussian_process/plot_gpr_co2.html).

 ##### Kernels
 The covariance function in a Gaussian Process is expressed by kernel functions.
 I chose to combine a few kernels to fully account for the signal in the data.
 A squared exponential kernel was chosen to model the long-term upward trend of climate data while a sinusoidal kernel was used to account for the seasonality of the data.